HALESOWEN TOWN FOOTBALL CLUB would like to make the following statement:

-HALESOWEN TOWN FOOTBALL CLUB are delighted to announce that first team Manager Paul Smith has verbally agreed to the clubs offer of a rolling 18-month contract.
+HALESOWEN TOWN FOOTBALL CLUB are delighted that Manager Paul Smith has pledged his future to the Yeltz.

 Assistant Manager and backroom staff announced